ggary9424/comic-grpc-web/README.md

 docker-compose up
 ```

+And open http://localhost:8081 on your browser

 ## TODO

-- [ ] Add Dockerfile of MongoDB with fake data for `docker-compose`
+- [x] Add Dockerfile of MongoDB with fake data for `docker-compose`
 - [ ] Write Makefile to manage build command better.
 - [ ] Try to integrate `Websocket` with `gRpc`.
 - [ ] Better interface of compiled RPC proto files.